brysenPfingsten/mk-redex-viz/README.md

 # Modeling-miniKanren-in-Redex
-## Railway switch implementation of reodering miniKanren search tree.
+## Railway switch implementation of reordering miniKanren search tree.

 Clone this branch and run the demo.rkt file.

 Two stepper windows will appear.

 In the bottom right select **Reduce until propagate left delay through disj, and flip**.

 Click the arrow on the RHS of the screen.